Halifax–Dartmouth Ferry Service: Fast ferry service

-In recent years, following unfulfilled plans to implement commuter rail, the municipality has begun to plan several new high speed ferry routes on Halifax Harbour, including service to Purcell's Cove, Bedford, Eastern Passage and Shannon Park.
+Following the cancellation of plans for commuter rail service, Halifax Regional Municipality began planning several high-speed ferry routes across Halifax Harbour, including service to Purcell's Cove, Bedford, Eastern Passage and Shannon Park.
 These routes would be served by wave piercing catamarans capable of speeds of approximately 40 knots.
 Details have not been finalized, however it is likely that the downtown Halifax terminal would act as a hub, with all routes radiating outward.
 Studies and trials have been undertaken for a Bedford-Halifax route, which will likely be the first high speed service.
 On March 4, 2024 it was announced that a ferry service between Bedford and Halifax would happen.
 5 High speed catamaran ferries are set to operate the route and a new terminal will be built in Mill Cove and the current Halifax ferry terminal would be renovated.
 Service is to start some time in 2027 or 2028.

 Halifax Transit ferry routes.
 Yellow lines indicate existing routes, and red lines indicate possible new routes served by high-speed ferries.